Soglcn/LPE-projects/README.md

 # LPE-projects
+Heeey!
 Welcome to the LPE-Projects repository!

 In an effort to enhance my Python skills (As someone who started with C programming... 😅😅😅), I embarked on a journey to develop practical programs that can simplify everyday tasks.
 Each project in this collection is designed to address common, small-scale problems through clean and efficient Python code.